I absolutely love deviled eggs and so does my husband, the purist.

 - 12 large eggs, hard boiled and peeled (How to Boil Eggs here)

 - 1 teaspoon creole mustard or your preference

 - Paprika, for garnish

-- Halve 7 eggs lengthwise.
-Remove yolks and place in a small bowl.
+- Halve 12 boiled eggs lengthwise.
+Remove yolks and place in a medium to large bowl.

-- Mash yolks with a fork and stir in mayonnaise, and mustard.
+- Mash yolks with a fork and stir in mayonnaise, mustard and celery.
 Add salt and pepper, to taste.

 - Using a spoon or a ziplock bag with the tip cut off, fill or pipe the egg whites evenly with the yolk mixture.
 Garnish with paprika like my mama has always done, and store in an airtight container in the refrigerator.